proxy-image.png

 Anonymous 11202

-I know anon :( I was all set for the one-shot one I’m too unstable and generally garbage to know for sure if I would get a second shot a month later but it got recalled as soon as I became eligible
+I’m too unstable and generally garbage to know for sure if I would get a second shot a month later but it got recalled as soon as I became eligible

 and could make an appointment.
 I’m happy that the system is working but this is shit.